weisrc/sirdez/docs_src/components.md

 ## Factories

-Sir Dez' Factories are the factories of typers.
-Factories are the functions responsible for composing typers and creating new typers dynamically.
+Sir Dez' Factories are the factories of `sd.Serdes`.
+Factories are the functions responsible for composing `sd.Serdes` and creating new `sd.Serdes` dynamically.

 ```ts
 const vector3dSerdes = sd.struct({